 ADL: How did you come to the United States and what happened after?

 PG: My father and my aunt, who had American citizenship because their parents had lived in the U.S. prior to the war, were granted permission to go there.
 My father had the foresight to hide the proof of citizenship and other documents in the ground beneath the horse barn of our old house.
 My two sisters made aliya to Israel, but my mother of course wanted to go to America to be with my father.
-She and I had a more difficult time leaving, but eventually with the help of the Israeli government, we managed to cross into Austria with Israeli visas.
+She and I had a more difficult time leaving, but eventually with the help of the Israeli government, we managed to escape Communist Czechoslovakia and cross into Austria with Israeli visas.
 Ultimately we were successful in emigrating, and we landed in New York in March of 1950.
 I was almost 16 years old.
 We had no money, just enough to survive.
 I never stopped working.
 I met my wife Judy in High School; we started dating and got married in 1957.
 I went to City College in Manhattan and got a degree in film and spent my career in that industry, including owning a production company.
 I’m a communicator, I have a story to tell, so I decided to write my story.
 I started talking at schools and churches and other places.
 I loved working with the kids.

 ADL: Do you have any message or additional thoughts for your readers?